ENCCS/vasp-best-practices/content/cd_Si.md

     cp POSCAR INCAR KPOINTS POTCAR run.sh dos cd dos

-For a single step calculation, edit INCAR e.g. with `gedit` or your text editor of choice, such that it looks like
+For a single step calculation, edit INCAR e.g. with `vi` or your text editor of choice, such that it looks like

     System = diamond Si